 When a fabulously bright and sunny day dawns in wintertime, the Cornish have a special name for it: – “A day lent from summer” and those balmy sun filled days are perfect for walking in Cornwall and of course making wonderful memories along the way.

 Over the years we’ve walked the coastal footpath around the peninsular from Perranuthnoe to Land’ End and then around to St Ives in easy stages.
 They were a powerful tool in making the winter seem shorter then.
 And now, looking back through our albums, perfect too for storing memories to treasure for a lifetime.

 Treen to Logan Rock

-It was around Christmas time that we walked over the flat fields from Treen to the cliffs at Logan’s Rock and contemplated (and only contemplated!) climbing the Rock before almost as an afterthought moving over to our right to look at the fabulous view to Porthcurno.
+It was around Christmas time that we walked over the flat fields from Treen to the cliffs at Logan’s Rock and contemplated (and only contemplated!) climbing the Rock.
+Then almost as an afterthought we move over to our right to look at the fabulous view to Porthcurno.

 A picnic in the high Cairns

 We walked on this day from the famous Men-an-Tol stone and instead of turning on to the moor to walk over to Ding Dong and Boskednan Stone circle we followed the track onward towards the high cairn far to the left.
 There is a standing stone Men Scryfa on the left hand side along the way with an early inscription.

 Over the years we have spent many happy winter days visiting the ancients sites of West Cornwall and always try to find a great view to eat a lunchtime picnic